-Layers of plastic-card where then added to build up the Wooten firebox shape as shown right.
+Layers of plastic-card were then added to build up the Wooten firebox shape as shown above right.
 This required splitting the shapes into two - a largely flat, bottom half and a chamfered top half.
-The top half was filed to give a rough approximation to a smooth curve.
+The top half was filed to give a rough approximation of a smooth curve.